 Where Funded Incremental Obligated Entry Capacity has been released (and in accordance with paragraph 85) analysis is undertaken to determine how much additional Exit Capacity can be released as a result.
 This means that at an existing ASEP, Exit Capacity Revision will only be applied when consistent flows are established in excess of the Obligated Entry Capacity level before the relevant Incremental Obligated Entry Capacity release.
 Capacity revision will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required.

-Revision analysis will commence by increasing the flow (in the assessment scenario) at the relevant ASEP to that which National Grid is confident will, in normal circumstances, be delivered on high demand days.
+Revision analysis will commence by increasing the flow (in the assessment scenario) at the relevant ASEP to that which National Gas Transmission is confident will, in normal circumstances, be delivered on high demand days.

 Flow will be increased (in the assessment scenario) at all NTS Exit Points that have a high level of interactivity with the relevant ASEP to the level of the prevailing Obligated Exit Capacity.